Football Association of the Czech Republic

-The Football Association of the Czech Republic (Fotbalová asociace České republiky; FAČR) or colloquially the Czech Football Association is the governing body of association football in the Czech Republic based in Prague.
-It organizes the lower-level league competitions in the country (the professional Czech First League and Czech Second League are organized independently) and the Czech Cup.
+The Football Association of the Czech Republic (Fotbalová asociace České republiky; FAČR), or colloquially the Czech Football Association, is the governing body of association football in the Czech Republic based in Prague.
+It organizes the lower-level league competitions in the country and Czech Cup.
+On the other hand, the professional Czech First League and Czech Second League are organized independently.